 When it comes to our children’s health, it is necessary to know when to fret and when to not.
 If your child has a cold, there is no need to worry – they will likely recover quickly.
-However, if your child has a more serious health condition, it is essential to take action and seek medical help from a reputable kid’s urgent care.
+However, if your child is suffering from dehydration, it is essential to take action and seek medical help from a reputable kid’s urgent care.

 Knowing when to worry and when not can be difficult, but there are some general guidelines you can follow.
 If your child has a sudden onset of symptoms, is in severe pain, or has a fever, it is prudent to seek medical attention.
 If your child’s symptoms are mild and they are not showing any other signs of distress, you can likely wait and see how they develop.